upbeat music] Schools and districts have goals...

 When a student has an IEP and a PLP, Rhode Island guidance requires that the IEP goals align with the PLP to provide consistent, evidence-based literacy instruction.

 Together, MTSS and PLPs ensure that students receive structured, individualized supports, while giving families and educators a clear plan to monitor progress and adjust instruction as needed.
+Note, some schools may use their MTSS Forms as the PLP for your child.
+It is important to ask.

 Source: Dyslexia: An ounce of prevention is better than a pound of diagnosis and treatment